psmsmets/bitcare-photos/README.md

 A simple javascript trick to download all photos from your child's bitcare profile.

 ## Go the photos
-Navigate to the photos page.
-Only displayed photos will be downloaded (at the original/full resolution).
+Navigate to the photos page. **Only displayed photos** will be downloaded (at the original/full resolution).
 To download all photos keep pressing the `Show more` button until all photos are shown.

+Photos will get their unique id as filename.
+The download order is from old to new as such that the file timestamp will give the correct order (sort by date, old to new).

-## Download all photos using Safari:
+## Download all photos

+### using Safari:
 1. Enable developer tools: navigate to `settings` > `advanced` > enable `Show features for web developers`
 2. Open the JavaScript console: navigate to `Develop` > `Show JavaScript Console` (or simply press `Option` + `Command` + `C`)
 3. Copy-paste the JavaScript code below, press enter and wait.
-Photos should start flying in.
+Photos shall start flying in to your downloads.

+### using Chrome or Brave:
+1. Disable file location pop-ups: navigate to `settings` > `downloads` > disable `Ask where to save each file before downloading`
+2. Open the JavaScript console: navigate to `View` > `Developer` > `Show JavaScript Console` (or simply press `Option` + `Command` + `J`)
+3. Copy-paste the JavaScript code below, press enter and wait.
+Photos shall be appear in your downloads.

 ## JavaScript code
 ```javascript